 Oral Cancer Screening Questions and Answers

 At Canatella Dental we help you benefit from early detection of any signs of oral cancer.
 For more information, call us or schedule an appointment online!
-We serve patients from Metairie LA, New Orleans LA, Harahan LA, Jackson Square LA, Bella Chasse LA, St. Bernard LA, Meraux LA, Chalmette LA, Jefferson LA, River Ridge LA, and Kenner LA.
+We have 2 convenient locations to serve you in Metairie LA, and New Orleans LA!

 Rates of oral cancer are on the rise in the United States, with more and more young and otherwise healthy people succumbing to this disease every year.
 Did you know that even patients who have never smoked a cigarette before in their lives are still at risk of developing oral cancer?
 Fortunately, routine screenings save lives through early detection.
 Keep reading to learn more about oral cancer, including why regular screenings just make sense.
 Then, contact us to book an exam for you or someone you love!

 Oral cancer can creep by undetected for months or even years until it is finally caught — and by then, the chances of successful treatment are already greatly diminished.
 The most common cause of oral cancer is smoking or tobacco use, but the rates of oral cancer are rising, especially for young men, due to the increase in the human papillomavirus (HPV).
 You or your loved one may not notice a problematic area at first, which is why it is so vital to schedule an oral cancer screening annually (or as often as we recommend).

 During an oral cancer screening, your dentist is looking for anything unusual that may indicate the presence of precancerous or cancerous cells.
 This includes any of the following:

 - Irregular lumps, bumps, or sore spots that do not heal for over two weeks

 - Oddly-colored patches, like white or red spots on the soft tissues of the mouth